ayodeleowolabi/take-me-with-you/READme.md

 # Take Me With You?
 Welcome to my second app as a software developer.
 I love travelling and will be moving back to Spain in a month.
 I wanted to create an app that coulr easily log my travels and my friends travels.
-The goal is to see what everyone in my community has been up to and what their travels looked like. **howUdoin**.
+The goal is to see what everyone in my community has been up to and what their travels looked like.

 I developed this app using **HTML, CSS**, **Javascript**, **Node JS**, **Express**, **mongoose** and **React**.